vulkano-rs/vulkano-www/content/guide/graphics_pipeline/vertex_shader.md

 ```

 A buffer that contains a collection of vertices is commonly named a *vertex buffer*.
 Because we
-already know the specific use of this buffer, we can also specify the usage as `BufferUsage::vertex_buffer()`.
+know the specific use of this buffer is for storing vertices, we specify the usage flag `vertex_buffer` is `true`.

 > **Note**: Vertex buffers are not special in any way.
 The term *vertex buffer* indicates the
 > way the programmer intends to use the buffer, and it is not a property of the buffer.